kcmw3e/rirekisho/src/education.typ

   return result-content
 }

-// A convenience function to gather a list of educational experiences together
+// A convenience function to gather a list of educations together that can be
-// that can be displayed as a section in the resume.
+// displayed as a section in the resume.
 //
 // # Parameters
 // - `title`: `str` | `content` | `none`
 //     The title to display for the education section.
-// - `experiences`: `arguments`
+// - `educations`: `arguments`
-//     Experiences should be dictionaries formatted like the ones returned from
+//     Educations should be dictionaries formatted like the ones returned from
-//     `Education-experience` such that it can be used in
+//     `Education` such that it can be used in `show-education`.
+Arguments may
-//     `show-education-experience`.
-Arguments may be named or not; in either
-//     case they are appended in the order in which they were passed, with the
+//     be named or not; in either case they are appended in the order in which
-//     named experiences first.
+//     they were passed, with the named educations first.
-#let Education-section(title: "Education", ..experiences) = {
+#let Education-section(title: "Education", ..educations) = {
   return (
     title: title,
-    unnamed-experiences: experiences.pos(),
-    named-experiences: experiences.named(),
+    unnamed-educations: educations.pos(),
+    named-educations: educations.named(),
   )
 }